POVERTY TRAIL and POVERTY WASH

 The most notable obstacle is a dryfall just above Poverty Grotto where the drainage cliffs out at an awkward 60-ft drop into the canyon below.
 The easiest way around is to hike up the ridgeline on the left (east) side of the canyon to bypass the slot.
 Roughly a quarter of a mile south is a class 2/3 scramble down a dirty chute that gets you back into the drainage just around the corner from the slot section.
 Careful route finding is required.
 Be sure to explore up the slot to the grotto before you continue downcanyon.

-an open section of Poverty Wash (Zion National Park) -- © 2023 Joe Braun Photography
+Poverty Trail photo (Zion National Park) -- Photo © 2023 Joe Braun Photography

 Alternatively if you want to stay in the drainage, you can make your way down the right side and scramble down a convenient little ramp.
 This downclimb can be intimidating to some, but a small tree growing at the edge of the ramp can be used for a handline or a really short rappel down to the canyon floor.
 Just around the corner is a 40-ft rappel into the grotto.
 A single old bolt is positioned just above the drop, but if that seems too sketchy, plenty of anchor-building materials are present just upcanyon.